BlueLort/Mini-Projects/README.md

 # Mini-Projects
 #### This Repository Contains some of Mini-Projects i made during free time
+You may try any project using the executable file i left in the folder of the project instead of building the entire project(if you dont want to see the code).
 # List
 ## Snake Game
    - First game i have ever made to train my self on making games and improve in C++.